unaizorrilla/lemoncode/02-language/exercises/Readme.md

  - 3 Clone & Merge `npm test clone.test`
  - 4 Read Books `npm test readbooks.test`
  - 5 Slot Machine `npm test slotmachine.test`

+ # Notes

+ > I do some changes on Slot Machine exercise, instead use reel with boolean I create a collection of symbols ( fruits ), i think this is more fun and interesting